byu24/at.sc.db/README.md

 ### Mapping samples
 1. Specify the scRNAseq technique used for the sample in the metadata.CSV file.
 Dropseq and 10x Genomics utilizes different filtering methods.
 2. A whitelist should be placed in the `data` directory for the 10x Genomics samples.
 DropSeq generates whitelists *de novo*.
 Indicating the sample is Dropseq will trigger `map_dropseq.sh`.
 The sample code can be found within `mk_map.sh`
-3. Follow the sample `mk_map.sh` in the `src/map` directory to make individual file scripts that downloads each of the samples from NCBI.
-This script saves time from having to manually download each raw data file.
+3. Running `mk_map.sh` in the `src/map` directory will make individual file scripts that maps each sample.
 Change all directory files and paths to match the location on your local machine.
 Note: BBTools, STAR, and Drop-seq Tools are required to be installed beforehand.
 All scripts can be submitted using `launch_map.sh`.

 ## Analyze
 The last step is divided into three subsections: Process, Merge, and Analyze.
 Before proceeding, be sure to set up a Python environment with [UMAP](https://umap-learn.readthedocs.io/en/latest/).
 It is highly recommended to run these steps on a HPC as the computing steps require a lot of memory.